RohanKrMahato/instituteautomationdoc/docs/technical_documentation/frontend/components/HostelTransfer/HostelTransfer.md

 - React and its `useContext` hook for accessing context data
 - Child components for student and admin interfaces
 - `RoleContext` for role-based access control
-- Font Awesome icon (though `FaUtensils` is imported but not used in the code)

 ### Component Breakdown